erdemozveren/i18n-audit/README.md

-  --to <format>              Convert to "csv" or "json" (based on input) (default: "csv") -t, --translate <from-to>  Translate using source-target languages (e.g., en-tr) --audit                    Audit for undefined and unused keys in translation files --src <dir>                Source code directory to scan for used keys (default: ".")
+  --to <format>              Convert to "csv" or "json" (based on input) (default: "csv") -t, --translate <from-to>  Translate using source-target languages (e.g., en-tr) --audit                    Audit for undefined and unused keys in translation files --src <dir...>             Source code directory to scan for used keys (can be used multiple times) (default: ["."])
-  --api-url <url>            Optional translation API endpoint (LibreTranslate) (default: "http://localhost:5000") --api-key <key>            Optional API key for the translation service --chunk-size <n>           Number of entries per API request batch (default: 10)
+  --loose                    Search for loosely-matched strings (quoted text not inside $t or other i18n calls) --api-url <url>            Optional translation API endpoint (LibreTranslate) (default: "http://localhost:5000") --api-key <key>            Optional API key for the translation service --chunk-size <n>           Number of entries per API request batch (default: 10)